 The Geiger Center is a facility of vital importance to the college community and its constituency.
-In this building are housed the Geiger Counter Grill, Java City, a convenience store, University post office, copy center, University cafeteria, University Bookstore, meeting rooms, special dining areas, lounges, an information desk, and prayer room.
-The offices of the Director of Geiger Center, Dean of Students, Assistant Dean of Students, Campus Nurse, University Counseling Office, Career Services Office, Special Services Office, University Testing Program, Student Government Association, Food Service Director are also located in the Geiger Center.
+In this building are housed the Geiger Counter Grill, coffee shop, a convenience store, University post office,, University cafeteria, University Bookstore, meeting rooms, special dining areas, lounges, and an information desk.
+The offices of the Director of Events, Conferences and Camps, Dean of Students, Assistant Dean of Students, Campus Nurse, Career Services Office, Special Services Office, Student Government Association, Food Service Director are also located in the Geiger Center.